onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :updated: casablanca

-    If the VNF's ports connected to a unique network (internal or external) and the port's IP addresses are Cloud Assigned IP Addresses, all the IPv4 Addresses **MUST** be from the same subnet and all the IPv6 Addresses **MUST** be from the same subnet.
+    If the VNF's ports connected to a unique network (internal or external) and the port's IP addresses are cloud assigned IP Addresses, all the IPv4 Addresses **MUST** be from the same subnet and all the IPv6 Addresses **MUST** be from the same subnet.